-COMPONENTS OF THE BEAM PUMPING "DESIGN CHAIN"
+COMPONENTS OF THE BEAM PUMPING DESIGN CHAIN

 The component parts of a beam pumping system are somewhat analogous to a chain.
 Like the chain, the beam pumping system is no stronger than its weakest part.
 Unlike a chain, if a part of the beam pumping system is strengthened, it may result in a weak link elsewhere in the system -- one that might not have been weak before.
 This is why it is essential to balance the various components of the system during the initial design and later by operating practices.
-There are thirteen major parts of a beam pumping system to consider.
-These will be discussed one-by-one.
+The thirteen major parts of a beam pumping system will be discussed one-by-one.